nikans/text-linked/README.md

 # Nova TextLinked custom field

-Nova Text Field with a link to a resource (or any URL) on index screen.
+Nova custom Text Field with a link to a resource (or any URL) on index screen.

 Nova links ID fields to a resource by default.
 The custom field is useful if you're using a [text ID field](https://github.com/laravel/nova-issues/issues/268)